 - Private transport or taxi – If you wish to arrive in luxury, you can book a chauffeur-driven transport to your hotel.
 This is a good option if you have tons of luggage and are traveling in a big group.
 Book a taxi here

 Recommend hotel in Zurich:

 We stayed near the airport in Zurich.
 Hotel rates are expensive in Zurich regardless of the area or time of travel.
-Their low range starts at $120 USD.
+Their low range starts at $120 USD per night.
 You might be able to find hostels for cheaper, but when we booked our trip even hostels were averaging $100 USD+.

-- Zurich Marriott Hotel (Mid range hotel) – This is a 5 star hotel, with good accessibility to the city center.
-Nightly rates for this hotel is a little bit cheaper then the ones in old town.
-Zurich Marriott Hotel is located in district 6.
-The hotel is within a 15-minute drive from Zurich Airport, and is quite accessible to the Central area via tram.
+- Zurich Marriott Hotel (Mid-range hotel) – This is a 5-star hotel, with good accessibility to the city center.
+Nightly rates for this hotel are a little bit cheaper than the ones in the old town.
+Zurich Marriott Hotel is located in District 6.
+The hotel is within a 15-minute drive from Zurich Airport and is quite accessible to the Central area via tram.
+Zurich’s main train station is only a 7 minute walk away.
 Book your stay here

 READ: Hotels guide to Zurich